9oelM/9oelM.github.io/content/blog/2022-09-15-data-structures-and-algorithms-cheatsheet/index.md

 ## Two pointers

+Quite similar concept to the sliding window.
+Need to use two pointers each pointing at different parts of the array.

 ## Traversing from the right

 Sometimes you need to start from the back of the array.

 ## Sorting the array

+- If an array is sorted, there may be more optimal solution
+- Sorting an array may simplify the problem

 ## Precomputation

+Precomutation of prefix/suffix/sum/product might be useful

 # Hash tables, Stack, Queue (Deque)